 In January of 2017, we launched our new marketing theme Envision the Future, in honor of Ed Morascyzk, Chairman of the WCCF Board of Trustees.
 As part of the Envision the Future theme, the WCCF will develop a poster campaign to raise awareness of the needs in our communities using taglines that correspond with each of the Foundation's funding areas: arts & culture, education, health & fitness, human needs, environment & animal welfare, and religion & faith based.
 Envision the Future where...

-The Envision the Future marketing theme will run through the end of 2018.
+The Golden Age of Giving marketing theme will run through the end of 2018.
 Look for developments on the campaign's strategic partnerships and activities as the year progresses.